 London is a wondrous city with many excellent attributes, but being cheap ain’t one of them.
 We have a tip.
-If you’re thinking of spending a couple of nights in "the Big Smoke", you should give Airbnb a browse – chances are it'll be far better value than a hotel or B&B, especially if you're in a sizeable group.
-Whether you want to stay among the theatres and attractions of the West End, or out in the thriving hipsterland that is the East End, we’ve rounded up the best of the best Airbnbs in London for you to take a butcher’s hook at (that’s Cockney rhyming slang for ’look‘, btw).
+If you’re thinking of spending a couple of nights in "the Big Smoke", you should give Airbnb a browse – chances are it'll be far better value than a hotel or B&B, especially if you're going with a larger group.
+And maybe nicer!
+Whether you want to be on the doorstep of the West End's theatres and attractions, or thriving in the buzzing hipsterland that is the East End, we’ve rounded up the best of the best Airbnbs in London for you to take a butcher’s hook at (that’s Cockney rhyming slang for ’look‘, btw).
 These houses go from simple convenience to stunning locations, lavish opulent sixteen-guest pent houses and even historical houses (including one on the same street that three of the Rolling Stones).